webix-hub/docs/data/desktop/filter_sort.md

 - [Datatable Sorting](datatable/sorting.md)

 {{note
-[Treetable](desktop/treetable.md) shares features of both [datatable](datatable/index.md) and datatree/index.md, that's it has similar fimilar sorting and filtering patterns.
+[Treetable](desktop/treetable.md) shares features of both [datatable](datatable/index.md) and datatree/index.md, that's it has similar familiar sorting and filtering patterns.
 In addition, it borrows **filterMode** property from the tree API (described further).
 }}